 Sections of the IABs Include All of the Following Except

-The Interactive Advertising Bureau (IAB) is a global organization that plays a pivotal role in shaping the digital advertising landscape.
-Established to foster collaboration between advertisers, publishers, and technology providers, the IAB develops standards, guidelines, and best practices to ensure transparency, efficiency, and accountability in online advertising.
+The Interactive Advertising Bureau (IAB) is a global organization that is important here in shaping the digital advertising landscape.
+On the flip side, while the IAB’s scope is extensive, it does not encompass every possible aspect of digital marketing or technology.
 Its work is critical in addressing challenges such as ad fraud, data privacy, and evolving consumer expectations.
-However, while the IAB’s scope is extensive, it does not encompass every possible aspect of digital marketing or technology.
+Worth adding: established to grow collaboration between advertisers, publishers, and technology providers, the IAB develops standards, guidelines, and best practices to ensure transparency, efficiency, and accountability in online advertising.
 This article explores the key sections of the IABs and clarifies which elements are not included within its framework.

 What Are the IABs?